 By Caitlyn Buchanan, 25.04.2019

 Spain has built a strong reputation for foreign investors boasting first-class infrastructure, high quality of life and an affordable cost of living.
-English is commonly spoken due to the large number of expats who holiday and live in Spain full-time.
+English is commonly spoken due to a large number of expats who holiday and live in Spain full-time.

 Setting up a Company in Spain